Why TypeScript is the best way to write Front-end in 2019–2020+

 While it is something that for sure you can handle with good build and development setup, I can’t disagree that it adds a bit of overhead to your Node.js application.

 I can’t agree on this in Front-end environment though.
-Everybody compiles their JS in the front-end nowadays.
+Everybody compiles JS in the front-end nowadays.
 You need legacy browser support?
 ES7 features?
 CSS-in-JS?
 For all of these you probably already use babel.
-And TypeScript can be compiled with Babel as well, just like any other syntax of JS (including ES7 or JSX).
+TypeScript can be compiled with Babel, just like any other syntax of JS (including ES7 or JSX).

 Bringing TypeScript to your front-end project brings almost no overhead to the build setup.
-It will bring it only if you don’t use any code compiler at all like babel at all.
+(It may bring overhead only in cases when you don’t compile your JS at all, but that happens in the front-end very rarely.)

 I can agree on that.
-What is the difference between a Next.js app and a Next.js app in TypeScript?
-In the second one, you need to make your Node.js server, webpack, and jest test runner to work with TypeScript.
+For example, what is the difference between a Next.js app and a Next.js app in TypeScript?
+In the second case, you need to make your Node.js server, webpack, and jest test runner to work with TypeScript.
 Also, whenever you add some library like React, Redux, Styled-Components, you also need to add typedefs for it, like

 npm i @types/styled-components (unless the lib has TS typedefs file included in it).